-Table 26: Volume measurement using a weighbridge
+Table A6.3: Volume measurement using a weighbridge

 Question Answer When is the mass measurement taken?
 At station on delivery.
 How is the mass measurement taken?
 By totalising weighbridge deliveries.
 How often is the mass measurement taken?
 Every delivery.
 How is any fuel carried over from one month to the next accounted for?
 Stocks run down at month end.
 Are any industry standards met?
 The British Standard BS EN ISO 10012 for weighbridge calibration.
 This presents in detail methods of calibration for static weighing devices and for determining periodic confirmation intervals.
 This is reviewed with further details in the following code of practice: Code of Practice for the Calibration of Industrial Process Weighing Systems, Institute of Measurement and Control, 2011.
 How is accuracy ensured?
 Weighbridges will normally achieve an accuracy of +/- 0.5% of the load.
 Operators of public weighing equipment have responsibilities to ensure that they can perform their duties competently and honestly.
 No one may operate public weighing equipment unless they hold a certificate from a Chief Trading Standards Officer.
 Although the weighbridge at a power station is unlikely to be a public weighing facility, good practice would be that the weighbridge is operated as if it were, and that the appropriate certificate is obtained.
 Regular calibration is an integral part of the quality assurance of all mass measurements.

-Does this method work for stations with more than one storage tank?
-Weighbridges work best for stations that only have one storage tank and do not carry over fuel from one month to the next.
-This is because transfers from one tank to another and carryover are difficult to measure using a weighbridge.
+Question Answer Weighbridges work best for stations that only have one Does this method work storage tank and do not carry over fuel from one month to for stations with more the next.
+This is because transfers from one tank to another than one storage tank? and carryover are difficult to measure using a weighbridge.
 Our experience is that larger stations tend to use a weighbridge alongside another measurement.

-Table 27: Volume measurement using a weighbridge and tank level measurement
+Table A6.4: Volume measurement using a weighbridge and tank level measurement